microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 </div>

-Now it is time to work with Azure Cache for Redis to retrieve and return the list of products provided by the persistence tier played by Azure Cosmos DB in this lab's scenario.
+Now it is time to work with Azure Managed Redis to retrieve and return the list of products provided by the persistence tier played by Azure Cosmos DB in this lab's scenario.

-If no product exists in your Azure Cache for Redis Instance, then you will need to retrieve a fresh list of products from your persisting database (Azure Cosmos DB) and rehydrate the cache with this fresh data.
+If no product exists in your Azure Managed Redis Instance, then you will need to retrieve a fresh list of products from your persisting database (Azure Cosmos DB) and rehydrate the cache with this fresh data.
 This way, the next call will extract the list of products directly from the cache, improving the overall request performance, as well as freeing up resources for the database to focus on actual data persistence activities.

 <div class="task" data-title="Tasks">